VHP4Safety/MCT8-docking/README.md

 # MCT8 Docking - VHP4Safety

-Molecular docking web application for predicting inhibitor binding to Monocarboxylate Transporter 8 (MCT8), part of the Virtual Human Platform for Safety (VHP4Safety) thyroid case study.
+Molecular docking web application for predicting binding affinity to Monocarboxylate Transporter 8 (MCT8), part of the Virtual Human Platform for Safety (VHP4Safety) thyroid case study.

 ## Overview

+MCT8 (Monocarboxylate Transporter 8, also known as SLC16A2) is essential for thyroid hormone transport across cell membranes, particularly critical during early embryonic brain development.
+MCT8 facilitates the uptake of thyroid hormones (T3 and T4) into developing neurons, which is vital for proper neurological development in the first trimester.

-MCT8 (Monocarboxylate Transporter 8) is critical for thyroid hormone transport during early embryonic development.
-Inhibition of MCT8 can lead to developmental disorders and other adverse outcomes.
-This tool helps assess the inhibition risk of chemical compounds using neural network-enhanced molecular docking with Gnina.
+Inhibition of MCT8 can disrupt thyroid hormone availability in the developing brain, potentially leading to developmental disorders and adverse neurodevelopmental outcomes.
+This tool predicts binding affinity of chemical compounds to MCT8 using neural network-enhanced molecular docking with Gnina, helping assess potential inhibition risk early in chemical design and drug development.

 ## Features